JScript: JScript (COM Classic)

 The original JScript is an Active Scripting engine.
 Like other Active Scripting languages, it is built on the COM/OLE Automation platform and provides scripting capabilities to host applications.

 This is the version used when hosting JScript inside a Web page displayed by Internet Explorer, in an HTML application before IE9, as well as in classic ASP, Windows Script Host scripts and other Automation environments.

 JScript is sometimes referred to as "classic JScript" or "Active Scripting JScript" to differentiate it from newer .NET-based versions.

 Some versions of JScript are available for multiple versions of Internet Explorer and Windows.
 For example, JScript 5.7 was introduced with Internet Explorer 7.0 and is also installed for Internet Explorer 6.0 with Windows XP Service Pack 3, while JScript 5.8 was introduced with Internet Explorer 8.0 and is also installed with Internet Explorer 6.0 on Windows Mobile 6.5.

 Microsoft's implementation of ECMAScript 5th Edition in Windows 8 Consumer Preview is called JavaScript and the corresponding Visual Studio 11 Express Beta includes a "completely new", full-featured JavaScript editor with IntelliSense enhancements for HTML5 and ECMAScript 5 syntax, "VSDOC" annotations for multiple overloads, simplified DOM configuration, brace matching, collapsible outlining and "go to definition".

 JScript is also available on Windows CE (included in Windows Mobile, optional in Windows Embedded CE).
 The Windows CE version lacks Active Debugging.

 Managed JScript

 Managed JScript is an implementation of JScript for the Dynamic Language Runtime, it is part of Microsoft's dynamic languages for .NET along with IronRuby, IronPython, and Dynamic Visual Basic.

-Unlike JScript .NET, which is less dynamic than the original JScript but provides CLS compatibility, Managed JScript is designed on top of the DLR and provides the features needed for scripting scenarios.
+Unlike JScript .NET, which is less dynamic than the original JScript but provides Common Language Infrastructure (CLI) compatibility, Managed JScript is designed on top of the Dynamic Language Runtime (DLR) and provides the features needed for scripting scenarios.

 While it is primarily designed to be used within Silverlight and ASP.NET at this time, it can also easily be embedded within any .NET application.